 https://YOUR_NABU_CASA_URL.ui.nabu.casa/api/webhook/pagecrawl_change_notificationWith external access (reverse proxy, Cloudflare Tunnel, etc.):

 https://your-homeassistant-domain.com/api/webhook/pagecrawl_change_notificationImportant: Since PageCrawl is a cloud-hosted service, your Home Assistant instance must be accessible from the internet to receive webhooks.
 Local-only URLs (like homeassistant.local) will not work.
+The native integration sidesteps this with a Nabu Casa cloudhook when available.

 - Log in to PageCrawl.io